Sylvexia/personal_research/5-1_Personal_Research.md

 	- MobileNetV2 posit(16,3) has no degradation in top 1 accuracy.
 	- ResNet18 16-bit posit has no degradation in top 1 accuracy.

+---
 # tinyyolov2 Failed

 The following is posit(32, 2) log
-- When preprocess is `[0, 1]`, the numerical error is low
+- When input value is between `[0, 1]`, the numerical error is low
 - Numerically, the 16-bit and 32-bit posit output is similar.
-- If I didn't load the wrong model
+- If I didn't load the wrong model, possible reason
+	- Posit simply cannot handle larger number, the error does not convergent.
+	- Posit-Library has error.

 ```
 mAP: 0.0